I don’t like submerging myself in icy cold. Correction: I hate it. Yet I take a cold shower every single day.

 Cruel and unusual punishment?
 Or an ultimate biohack?

 Either way, cold exposure is easy (with practice), effective, free, and available nearly everywhere.
-Add cold showers to your routine for an effective brain, body, and spirit boost.
+Add cold showers to your daily routine for an effective brain, body, and resilience boost.

 Survive past that and the icy water beating down on your skin starts feeling bearable.
 Wait a little longer and it feels refreshing.
 But that’s not why I take cold showers.